 Information and communication technologies (ICT) today permeate all areas of life and fields of application, making them the economy’s number one innovation driver.

-As a service provider for the Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung, BMBF), the Project Management Agency “Information Technology” in DLR is responsible for continuing to strengthen and expand Germany’s leading position as a location for research and production.
+As a service provider for the Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung, BMBF), the DLR Project Management Agency “Information Technology” is responsible for continuing to strengthen and expand Germany’s leading position as a location for research and production.

 The funded projects are largely joint projects carried out with several consortium partners and lasting up to five years, and have entailed the development and application of substantial expertise in research funding, technology and market trends.
 In addition to technological innovations, the funded projects have allowed us to gain important knowledge and experience in areas such as legal frameworks, business models, standardisation and social acceptance.
 The Project Management Agency can also draw on a wide range of administrative experience in working with an SMB clientele that often has no previous experience of project funding, and with highly heterogeneous consortia.